pumpncode/sarcpot-mod/README.md

   <summary>Travel Cards</summary>
       -Tattered Post, from Outer Wilds: Level up a random hand, or wait for it to collapse, revealing its dark core...<br/>
       -Postcard from Mt.Celeste, from Celeste: Upgrade your cards to Strawberry flavored ones! <br/>
-      -"Greenpath View", from Hollow Knight: Turn 2 cards into cards you already have in your deck!<br/>
+      -"Greenpath View", from Hollow Knight: Start your journey!
+Create 2 Common Jokers<br/>
       -"Top Tips to Conquer the Spire!", from Slay the Spire: Collect your rewards, gaining 2 Travel Cards on use!<br/>
       -Colorful Brochure, from Slime Rancher: Goo up to 2 cards into Slime Cards!
       -Memory of a Road, from Loop Hero: 3 random cards are swallowed by oblivion... draw 3 cards to fill the emptiness...
       -Rusted Poster, from Haven: Bop and turn up to 2 cards to Flow Cards!
+      -Grey Memento, from Death's Door: Pay respects and turn 2 cards into cards you already have in your deck -Frozen Diary, from Wildfrost: Resist the cold!
+Enhance 2 Cards into Luminice Cards!
+      -Monarch's Funds, from Kingdom: Grow your kingdom.
+Gain money for every ante you've endured -Wartorn Journal, from Magic Survival: Fight against the horde.
+Enhance cards for every ante you survive!
 </details>

 As for the enhancements that accompany these beautiful consumables, they are: